 Pupil Premium funding is a valuable tool in supporting senior leaders in raising the attainment of disadvantaged young people.
+But it is vital that schools (as well as early years and post-16 settings)

-But it is consider how all their resources can be used to achieve this goal.
-Good teaching for all pupils has a particular benefit for disadvantaged
+consider how all their resources can be used to achieve this goal.
+Good teaching for all pupils has a particular benefit for disadvantaged pupils.